thin-edge/thin-edge.io/docs/src/architecture/data-model.md

   * **elements of a measurement:**
     - `type name`, a string that identifies the measurement uniquely in context of a device
     - `samples`, carry a single value or set of values, all taken at a single point in time
-      - `values` can be a mix of numbers, strings or booleans
+      - `values` must be an integer or floating point number
         - optionally each value can have a `type name`
       - `timestamp` (conform to ISO 8601), that indicates when values were sampled;
          when not provided, thin-edge.io uses the current system time as the time of the sample